Specimen Collection Guide

-- Measure and record the timed collection volume in the appropriate area on the test request form.
+Measure and record the timed collection volume in the appropriate area on the test request form.
 Submit only the required aliquot of a well-mixed total collection.
-Refer to the test menu to determine the appropriate pH adjustment.
+Refer to the Online Testing Guide to determine the appropriate pH adjustment.
 Carefully following instructions for urine collections will avoid the necessity of recollecting specimens.

-Submission of requests for laboratory testing should be accompanied by the appropriate requisition form.
+Submission of samples for laboratory testing should be accompanied by the appropriate requisition form.
 Laboratory procedures are performed ONLY upon a physician's written request.
-All verbal requests for additional test requests to be added to a written order must be followed by written confirmation within 30 days.
-CLIA-88, and thus the Joint Commission and the College of American Pathologists (accrediting agencies) require that each requisition form for laboratory services must clearly identify:
+All verbal requests for additional testing on specimens already submitted must be followed by written confirmation within 30 days.
+CLIA-88, the Joint Commission, and the College of American Pathologists (CAP) require that each requisition form for laboratory services must clearly identify: